Past Continuous(progressive) tense form,uses,questions,negatives,and examples By Mr.Zaki Badr

 USE 1 Interrupted Action in the Past

-Use the Past Continuous to indicate that a longer action in the past was interrupted.
+Use the Past Continuous to indicate that a longer action in the past was interrupted by the past simple.

 Examples: